avisnoah13/StratosFlightComputer/README.md

 ## Repository Structure
  - **Hardware** - Contains PCB gerber files, schematic documents, and images
- - **Software** - Contains sensor drivers and necessary code to run the flight computer
+ - **Software** - Contains sensor drivers and necessary code to run the flight computer (Currently still initializiing project in STM32CubeIDE)
- - **Data** - Contains data collected and processed by the flight computer
+ - **Data** - Contains data collected and processed by the flight computer (This will be populated once the PCB is manufactured and flown)

 ## TODO
  - [ ] Create hardware block diagram